dagron78/Metis_AI_RAG/docs/implementation/metis_rag_implementation_checklist.md

 - **Web Interface**: Provides UI for document management and chat

 ### Current Limitations
-- In-memory storage for documents, analytics, and conversations
+- In-memory storage for documents, analytics, and conversations (database integration in progress)
 - Limited scalability for processing large numbers of documents
 - Basic analytics without persistence
 - No authentication or authorization